texastribune/dot/README.md

 This app is semantically versioned and uses the [`release-it`](https://github.com/release-it/release-it) package to create releases.
 You must have full repository permissions as well as `GITHUB_TOKEN=<personal access token>` in your terminal environment _outside_ of the Docker container.

 To create a release, run `npm run release` outside of Docker.
 Answer "yes" to all the questions that follow.
 During the release, the contents of `tracker/pixel.js` will be copied and placed in `analytics/<version>/pixel.js`, where Express can serve them.
-This ensures we have a script-per-app-version and can thus continue serving old versions while providing them with a valid SRI hash.
+This ensures we have a script per app version and can thus continue serving old versions while providing them with a valid SRI hash.

 The `master` branch represents the current major version.
-All new releases, save patches to previous releases, should be made from `master`.
+All releases should be made from `master` save two scenarios: patches to previous versions and pre-releases of the next major version.

+It's OK to make pre-releases from `master` to test on staging servers, but these should never be deployed to production. _Remnant pre-release scripts in `analytics/` should be deleted when making a new minor or patch release_.

 The `next` branch represents the next major version.
 All pre-releases for the next major version should be made from this branch.

 ## Deploying to production